Forestry Subsidy Program

 New Tree Plantings:

-• New Tree Planting through a contracted and licensed company (limited to low canopy neighborhoods)
+• New Tree Planting through a contracted company (limited to low canopy neighborhoods)

 Tree Removals:

-The subsidy covers up to $500 for infected or hazardous tree removals.
+The subsidy covers 100% of the total cost for infected or hazardous tree removals, up to $500.

 • Ash removals: Must be removed to a stump of less than 24 inches in height.

-• Hazard tree removals: Trees that have been declared hazardous, which shall be determined in the sole discretion of city forestry staff.
+• Hazard tree removals: Trees that have been declared hazardous.
+Forestry staff has liberties in determining “hazardous.”

-• Priority goes to trees that pose potential threat to public right-of-way or public areas.
+• Priority goes to trees that pose potential threat to public right-of-way (ROW).

-• Must be removed to a stump less than 24 inches in height OR apply for the tree to be a City of Littleton certified habitat tree through City Forester, Mary Danser- mdanser@littletongov.org
+• Must be removed to a stump less than 24 inches in height OR apply for the tree to be a City of Littleton certified habitat tree.

 Requirements